Mercedes E-Class saloon - Interior & comfort

 Mercedes E-Class dashboard

-The interior design follows very similar lines to the more expensive S-Class, with a flowing dashboard featuring four central air vents, plush leather and high-quality trim inlays.
-A twin 12.3-inch widescreen display system is really attractive, stretching out across the dash and giving the car a particularly hi-tech feel.
+The interior design follows very similar lines to the old version of the more expensive S-Class, with a flowing dashboard featuring four central air vents, plush leather and high-quality trim inlays.
+A twin 12.3-inch widescreen display system is really attractive, stretching out across the dash and giving the car a particularly hi-tech feel, thanks to the latest MBUX software.
 The screen in front of the driver shows key data like speed and revs, and is customisable depending on driving mode.
-It also shows a small sat-nav map, while the full screen to the left deals with the MBUX infotainment system.
+It also shows a small sat-nav map, while the full screen to the left deals with the infotainment system.

 The interior has been designed with great ergonomics as well as aesthetic appeal; the driving position is good and controls are logically laid out and within easy reach without cluttering the dashboard.
 As you’d expect from Mercedes, everything feels very solidly put together and the tactile quality of its soft-feel plastics and leather helps the inside of the E-Class feel very luxurious.